T351 Week 7 - Fall 2015

 - Audio/News Exercise:

-- Turn your assignment in using the Dropbox, saved as your username.
-(Mine would be "jarkraus")
+- Turn your assignment in via a shared IUBox folder, saved as your username.
+(Mine would be "jarkraus") Please send links to both Keith & myself.

 - Your final project proposal will be due in two weeks.